Blendify/blender-manual/blender_docs/manual/interface/tool_system.rst

 Brushes
 =======

-For painting modes each brush-type is exposed as a tool, the brush can be changed from the tool setting.
+For painting modes each brush type is exposed as a tool, the brush can be changed from the tool setting.